vivachu/slate/source/includes/_authentication.md

 Parameter | Required | Description
 --------- | ------- | -----------
-googleToken | true | A valid Google auth token.
+authCode  | true | Pet Parade server will use the authCode to retrieve an access_token and refresh_token to access Google resources

 <aside class="success">
-The user object and the user's authentication token is returned.
+The user object and the user's Pet Parade authentication token is returned.
 </aside>

 ## Forgot Password